-From put off to being deeply immersed
+From avoidance to being deeply immersed

 Personally, I was put off from yoga training for many years, as physically I lacked the flexibility of many yoga practitioners.
 My misunderstanding was that the aim of yoga was to get into a posture, which seemed impossible for me at that time.
 And as I wasn’t into big stretches and poses I stayed away from yoga.

-Later I was introduced to Daizan, a Zen yoga teacher who’s understanding of mind, body, energy, spiritual training and health practices was aligned with my own understanding and experience.
-Through his teaching I experienced the importance of awareness in the here and now during the yoga practice and in everyday life.
+Later I was introduced to Daizan, a Zen yoga teacher who’s understanding of the mind, body, energy, spiritual training and health practices was aligned with my own understanding and experience.
+Through his teaching, I experienced the importance of awareness in the here and now during the yoga practice and in everyday life.
 It was then I had the experience that yoga was not just about the pose (asana), but the journey we take, the learning that takes place and the realization of ‘who am I’.